 Unusual local traffic customs include: pulling to the right before making a left turn; passing on the right of someone who is signaling a right-hand turn; stopping in the middle of the road to talk to someone while blocking traffic; carrying passengers, including small children, in the open beds of trucks; and tailgating at high speeds.

 Bicycles are numerous and constitute a traffic hazard at all times.
 Bicyclists often ride against traffic and do not obey even basic traffic laws such as stopping at red lights or stop signs.
-Although commonly encountered after nightfall, few bicycles have lights or wear reflective clothing.
-It is common to see bicyclists carrying heavy loads or passengers, including small children balanced in their laps or across the handlebars.
+Although commonly encountered after nightfall, few bicyclists use lights or wear reflective clothing.
+It is common to see bicyclists carrying heavy loads or passengers, including small children, balanced in their laps or across the handlebars.

 During daylight hours, particularly during weekends, highway drivers may encounter cross-country racing bicyclists, engaged in either training or in organized competitions.
 These may be accompanied by slow-moving vehicles such as pickup trucks or even motorcycles.
 Exercise caution when passing such persons as their attention may be on each other rather than passing motorists.